oVirt/ovirt-site/source/uncategorized/serial-console-setup.html.md

        console_list = exec FIXME --version {version} consoles --entityid {entityid}"
        --- cut here ---

+That should be it!
+Now you can verify the helper is running OK

+       FIXME

+And that the proxy package is working OK as well:

+       FIXME

 #### step 2: host connection setup

 Install the needed packages on the hypervisor hosts: